 Backup Your Mac before Factory Setting

 Time Machine is the solution provided by Apple to make a backup of your Mac data.
 It is built-in all Mac systems.
 It can work with an external hard drive as you need to make a wired connection to get through this.
-Once your Mac is connected with an external hard drive which you are ready to go with, it will back up your whole Mac’s data there.
+Once your Mac is connected with an external hard drive that you are ready to go with, it will back up your whole Mac’s data there.
 It is very efficient to see if any previous backup is present there or not.
 If it finds any previous back up, it will just update the system in seconds and you are ready to go again.
 To make any backup on your external hard drive you need to follow the following steps.

 - Go to Apple Menu on the left corner of your screen.